mzn928/Aegisub_RTL-FIX/README.md

 ```
 %appdata%\Aegisub\automation\autoload
 ```
-if you are on linux, place the script in `~/.aegisub/automation` (Make it yourself if it doesnt exist).
+If you are on linux, place the script in `~/.aegisub/automation` (Make it yourself if it doesnt exist).